benjamingoldenage/devops-8-21/hands-on/Kubernetes/kubernetes-04-microservice-deployment-and-autoscaling/README.md

 ```
 - Look at the the values under TARGETS.
 The values are changed from `<unknown>/50%` to `1%/50%` & `2%/50%`, means the HPA can now idendify the current use of CPU.

+- If it is still `<unknown>/50%`, check the `spec.template.spec.containers.resources.request` field of deployment.yaml files.
+It is required to define this field.
+Otherwise, the autoscaler will not take any action for that metric.

+> For per-pod resource metrics (like CPU), the controller fetches the metrics from the resource metrics API for each Pod targeted by the HorizontalPodAutoscaler.
+Then, if a target utilization value is set, the controller calculates the utilization value as a percentage of the equivalent resource request on the containers in each Pod.

+> Please note that if some of the Pod's containers do not have the relevant resource request set, CPU utilization for the Pod will not be defined and the autoscaler will not take any action for that metric.

 ### Increase load

 - Now, we will see how the autoscaler reacts to increased load.
 We will start a container, and send an infinite loop of queries to the php-apache service (please run it in a different terminal):